View your shopping cart.

 For the first time since he began writing, three-time New York Times bestselling author Atticus is inviting readers to take a look behind the mask as he embarks on a powerful journey inward in search of love, peace, and acceptance.

 His fourth poetry collection, LVOE., is a study into himself.
-Using his instantly recognizable lyrical style, gorgeous black-and-white illustrations, and relatable themes, Atticus will once again dazzle readers, inspiring them to also look within.
-This collection will feature all-new poems, each paired with beautiful sketches that bring the words alive from the page.
+Using his instantly recognizable lyrical style, gorgeous black-and-white illustrations, and relatable themes, Atticus once again dazzles readers, inspiring them to also look within.
+This giftable collection features all-new poems, each paired with beautiful sketches that bring the words alive from the page.

 An exploration of self-love, meditation, meaning, loss, and romance, LVOE. is a look forward, a look backward, but most importantly a look inward to the often confusing yet hopeful human experience.